errorgorn/errorgorn.github.io/_posts/2024-05-15-A-Hamiltonian-Path-Problem.md

 For MA6433 (Graph Theory), one of the tasks was to create a problem.

-Here is the problem I created for it: How many non-isomorphic graphs of $2022$ edges and $\binom{2021}{2}$ edges contain a Hamiltonian path?
+Here is the problem I created for it: How many non-isomorphic graphs of $1 \leq n \leq 2022$ edges and $\binom{n-1}{2}$ edges contain a Hamiltonian path?

 <details><summary markdown="span">Solution</summary>

-Answer: $1$
+Answer: $2022$

-If the graph was $K_{2021} + K_1$, obviously there would not be any Hamiltonian paths since the graph is disconnected.
-Otherwise, we can prove that there always exists a Hamiltonian path.

 The main idea is to use Ore's theorem on a subgraph of $n-1$ vertices to obtain a Hamiltonian cycle and then perform surgery to get a Hamiltonian path.
 The details are not very interesting.

 For reference, Ore's theorem is that a simple graph with $n \geq 3$ vertices contains a Hamiltonian cycle if, for every pair of non-adjacent vertices, the sum of their degrees is at least $n$.

 First, check all small graphs with $n \leq 3$.
 From here, assume $n \geq 4$.

+If the graph was $K_{n-1} + K_1$, obviously there would not be any Hamiltonian paths since the graph is disconnected.
+Otherwise, we can prove that there always exists a Hamiltonian path.

 Let $v$ be the vertex with the minimum degree $\Delta$.
 Note that $\Delta < n-1$, or else the graph is complete.